ThinkParQ/beegfs-csi-driver/docs/troubleshooting.md

 beegfs_nodev on /var/lib/kubelet/pods/06f28bf6-b4a2-4d4e-8104-e2d60a0682b8/volumes/kubernetes.io~csi/pvc-380e4ac6/mount type beegfs (rw,relatime,cfgFile=/var/lib/kubelet/plugins/kubernetes.io/csi/pv/pvc-380e4ac6/globalmount/beegfs-client.conf)
 ```

+#### Outdated Driver or --node-unstage-timeout=0

+Code to mitigate the primary cause of orphan mounts was added in BeeGFS CSI
+driver v1.2.1.
+This code is enabled by setting --node-unstage-timeout to
+something other than 0 (the deployment manifests do this automatically).
+On an
+older version of the driver or when the driver is deployed into Kubernetes with
+--node-unstage-timeout=0, it is possible for Kubernetes to call DeleteVolume
+before all nodes have called NodeUnpublishVolume.
+If the DeleteVolume succeeds,
+NodeUnpublishVolume becomes impossible, leaving orphan mounts.
+Under these
+circumstances, the controller service will NOT log anything about waiting for
+the node service.

+Follow the [cleanup](#orphan-mounts-cleanup) instructions to clean up.
+Then upgrade the driver or set --node-unstage-timeout to ensure the issue
+doesn't occur again.

 #### Missing vol_data.json

 Along with the general symptoms, the journal on an affected node indicates that